jordanholbrook/jordanholbrook.github.io/_pages/novasbe_seminars.md

 # Nova SBE Economics Seminar Series

 I co-organize (together with <a href="https://www2.novasbe.unl.pt/en/faculty-research/faculty/faculty-detail/id/30/jose-m-tavares" target="_blank">José Tavares</a>) the Nova SBE Economics Seminar Series.
-Here is a schedule of the talks for the 2021/22 academic year:
+Here is the schedule of the talks for the 2021/22 academic year:

 - **Fall 2021**